If You Love KiraKira, Then You'll Love This Glitter Face Mask

 If 2017 has shown us anything, it's that the Rolling Stones got the chorus to "You Can't Always Get What You Want" all mixed up.
-Turns out, we can't always get what we need (birth control coverage and stricter gun laws, please!), but if we try sometimes, we just might find we get what we want.
+Turns out, we can't always get what we need (to leave the EU with a shred of dignity), but if we try sometimes, we just might find we get what we want.
 And what we want is glitter — lots and lots of glitter.

-That's why KiraKira+, a Japanese iPhone app which costs 99 cents and includes seven filters for adding moderate to insane twinkle to your videos and photos, and GlamGlow's Glitter Mask, which launches in December, exist.
+That's why KiraKira+, a Japanese iPhone app which costs 99p and includes seven filters for adding moderate to insane twinkle to your videos and photos, and GlamGlow's Glitter Mask, which launches in December, exist.

 Advertisement